mahirvisoredbroom855/ChronoTrack/README.md

 - **📊 Analytics** - Visualize productivity patterns with built-in statistics and charts
 - **📝 Session Notes** - Document context, achievements, and thoughts for each session
 - **📈 Weekly Reports** - Get insights into your productivity with comprehensive weekly summaries
+- **💹 Mail Based Github Like HTML Reports** - Track your progress more like github commits, in any frequency as your like.
 - **🔄 Flexible Exports** - Export your data to JSON or CSV for external analysis
 - **🎨 Rich Terminal UI** - Enjoy a visually appealing interface with color-coding and formatting
 - **⚡ Performance** - Minimal resource usage with lightning-fast command execution